QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 }
 ```

-Optional step: You can send a test packet by trying to connect to the service from an external device using the following command:
+(Optional) You can send a test packet by trying to connect to the service from an external device using the following command:

 ```
 telnet 192.168.x.n 443
 ```

-Once you have confirmed that the counters increase, store the commands used in the previous steps in `/rw/config/rc.local` so they get set on sys-net start-up
+Once you have confirmed that the counters increase, store the commands used in the previous steps in `/rw/config/rc.local` so they get set on sys-net start-up:

 ```
 [user@sys-net user]$ sudo -i
 [root@sys-net user]# nano /rw/config/qubes-firewall-user-script
 ```

+Content of `/rw/config/qubes-firewall-user-script` in `sys-net`:

 ~~~
 #!/bin/sh